telefonicaid/fiware-sth-comet/README.md

 - MAX_VALUE: The maximum value associated to the random events.
 Optional.
 Default value: "100".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
-- DB_HOST: The host to use for the database connection.
+- DB_URI: The URI to use for the database connection.
+This does not include the 'mongo://' protocol part.
 Optional.
-Default value: "localhost".
+Default value: "localhost:27017".
-- DB_PORT: The port to use for the database connection.
-Optional.
-Default value: "27017".
 - DB_NAME: The name of the database to use.
 Optional.
 Default value: "test".
 - CLEAN: A flag indicating if the generated collections should be removed after the tests.
 Optional.
 Default value: "true".